Stephen Jimenez

-Stephen Jimenez is an American journalist, TV producer and author of The Book of Matt.
+Stephen Jimenez is an American journalist and television producer, known primarily as the author of The Book of Matt.

 Personal life

 Jimenez, who is gay, came out in the 1970s.
 He marched in the first National March on Washington for Lesbian and Gay Rights, which took place in 1979.
 He is a graduate of Georgetown University.
 He lives in Brooklyn and Santa Fe, NM.
 Jimenez is also known as Steve Jimenez.
+Jimenez was 65 years of age in 2018.

 Awards and recognition

 In 2006, Jimenez won that year's Writers Guild Award for Analysis, Feature or Commentary, together with Richard Gerdau and Glenn Silber, for the ABC report "The Matthew Shepherd Story; Secrets of a Murder (20/20)".
 In 2005, he shared with Silber and with Elizabeth Vargas a Mongerson Prize for Investigative Reporting on the News Award of Distinction from the Medill School of Journalism for work done for ABC's 20/20.
 Some police officials interviewed after Jimenez's book's publication disputed certain claims made in the book.
 Dave O'Malley, the Laramie police commander over the investigations division at the time of Shepard's murder, said Jimenez's claim that Shepard was "a methamphetamine kingpin is almost humorous.
 Someone that would buy into that certainly would believe almost anything they read."
 Other police, such as the officer who found the murder weapon, believed it was a drug-related killing.

 Rob Debree, lead sheriff's investigator at the time, said the book contains "factual errors and lies", and deemed Jimenez's claim that Shepard was a drug dealer "truly laughable".